Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-The FTP algorithm is the following: for each subset $S$ of routes, remove $P$ to the release time and to the deadline of each route in $S$ and run MLS on the new instance.
-If there is an assignment, then we have proved that there is an $S$ such that the modified instance has a solution with all messages going through the central arc between $0$ and $P - \tau$, a solution that MLS will find. \end{proof}
+The FTP algorithm is the following: for each route, $r$ build a modified instance as in $\PMLS$.
+Then, for each subset $S$ of routes, remove $P$ to the release time and the deadline of each route in $S$ and run \MLS on the instance so modified.
+If there is a valid assignment, then we have proved that there is some $S$, such that the instance built from $S$ has a valid assignment with $t(r_i,c_2) \leq P - \tau$ for all $i\in [n]$.
+Hence, \MLS finds a valid assignment for this instance. \end{proof}

-The algorithm of Theorem~\ref{th:braFPT} has a complexity of $O(2^nn^3\log(n))$.
-Moreover, for each backward route to be scheduled between $P$ and $2P-\tau$, it must have a deadline larger than $P + \tau$ since between $P$ and $P + \tau$ the first message goes through the central arc.
-Often, only a small fraction of the routes have a deadline larger than $P + \tau$, say $k$ of them and we explore only $2^k << 2^n$ cases.
-Let us call this algorithm {\bf FPT-PMLS} for the rest of the article.
+The algorithm of Theorem~\ref{th:braFPT} has a complexity of $O(2^nn^2\log(n))$.
+If we consider some valid assignment, the routes $r$ with $t(r,c_2) > P$, must satisfy $t(r,c_2) > P + \tau$ to avoid collision with the first route.
+Hence, the deadline of these routes must be larger than $P + \tau$.
+These routes are exactly those that must be put in $S$.
+Hence, we can enumerate only the subsets of routes with a deadline larger than $P + \tau$.
+In practice, only $k$ routes have a deadline larger than $P + \tau$ with $k << n$, and we need only to consider $2^k$ subsets.
+Let us call this algorithm \textbf{A}ll \textbf{S}ubsets \PMLS, and let us denote it by \ASPMLS.

-\begin{theorem} $\pall \in \FPT$ when parameterized by the number of routes. \end{theorem} \begin{proof} Consider an instance of \pall which has a solution.
-We now characterize such a solution by a set of necessary and sufficient linear equations and inequations it must satisfy.
-For simplicity, we consider $x_i$ the time at which a message goes through $c_t$ on the forward route $r_i$ and $y_i$ the time at which it goes through $c_t$ on the backward route $r_{\rho(i)}$.
-Choosing values for $x_i$ and $y_i$ is equivalent to choosing the offsets $m_i$ and $m_{\rho(i)}$.
+\begin{theorem} $\pall \in \FPT$ over star-routed networks when parameterized by the number of routes. \end{theorem} \begin{proof} Consider an instance of \pall with a valid assignment.
+We characterize such a valid assignment by a set of necessary and sufficient linear systems it must satisfy.
+These conditions are expressed in terms of the values $t(r,c_1)$ and $t(r,c_2)$, and choosing these values is equivalent to choosing the offsets and the waiting times, that is, choosing an assignment.